UGotMe: An Embodied System for Affective Human-Robot Interaction: Introduction

 \section{Introduction}

-In healthcare and service environments, humanoid robots are increasingly engaging with people, particularly through conversational interactions.
+Humanoid robots and AI \cite{cao24humanoid} are increasingly engaging with people, particularly through conversational interactions, for applications like healthcare and services.
 To enhance the naturalness and fluidity of human-robot conversations, it is essential to endow these robots with the capability to perceive and understand human emotional states and to express emotions in a manner that resembles human behavior.
 However, enabling current vision-aware multimodal emotion recognition models for affective human-robot interaction raises challenges: addressing the environmental noise issue and meeting real-time requirements.

 First, in multiparty human-robot conversation scenarios, there can be environmental noise in the visual observation of the robot.

 As shown in Fig~\ref{fig:distraction}, the noises come from 1) distracting objects in the scene, like the shelf; 2) inactive speakers and other irrelevant persons who appear in the field of view of the the robot.
 These noises hinder the model from focusing on emotion-rich facial expressions of active speakers and extracting emotional cues from them.
 Secondly, real-time response, a desired feature for an interactive system, is also hard to achieve due to factors such as the inference speed of large deep models, communication between system modules or other hardware limitations.